 Evelyn Mildred Fuss was born on 8 January 1918 in the Bronx, New York.
 Studying ballet and tap since age of three, suggested a future in dancing.
 However, at 15 she joined a slapstick act Fields, Martin and Dall playing theatres around New York in late 1933 and 1934.
 Evelyn found the physical pushing by the two men rather painful and bruising.

 She auditioned successfully for the girl singer job at New York's famous Paramount Theatre aged 15.
 In 1934 and 1935, she made a handful of short films for Warner Brothers in Long Island.

 After singing lessons from Al Siegel, she auditioned for producer Felix Ferry's Monte Carlo Follies.
-Surprisingly, at 16, Evelyn took the lead in the show and when the package came to the Grosvenor Hotel in London, the famous bandleader Bert Ambrose saw her.
+Surprisingly, at 16, Evelyn took the lead in the show and when the package came to the Grosvenor Hotel in London, she was spotted by the famous bandleader Bert Ambrose.

 Back in America, Evelyn joined the cast of a satirical show called 'Parade', which opened in Boston in April 1935.
 The cast included Eve Arden and Ralph Riggs.

 Ambrose's star singers Sam Browne and Elsie Carlisle left his band to tour in variety.
 He sent an urgent cable to Evelyn to join him.
 She wasn't going to turn down £50 per week.